Torah Portion: Genesis 12:1 through 17:27

 Abram is the first in Scripture to be designated a Hebrew (Gen. 14:13).
 The word Hebrew literally means “to cross over.”
 Abraham indeed crossed the Euphrates to go to Canaan; but, figuratively, to be a Hebrew means to come out [lech lecha] of the ways of Babylon.
 That was exactly what Abraham did and why his belief was accounted as righteousness.

-We introduced the concept of being blameless [tawmeem] last week and we will briefly review by saying that while righteousness can only be obtained by faith, it must be maintained by following God’s instructions.
+We introduced the concept of being blameless [tawmeem] last week with the study of Noah and we will briefly review by saying that while righteousness can only be obtained by faith, it is evidenced by following God’s instructions.
 By believing God, Abraham was accounted righteousness.
 Without cost or work, by grace through faith, Abraham became God’s child and was afforded the opportunity to learn what God expected of him.
 Therefore, God would later say to Abraham, “walk before Me and be blameless.”
 (Gen. 17:1).
 This is another way of saying, “Keep My commandments.”
 Paul tells us Abraham is the “father of all who believe.”
 (Rom.
 4:11)

-According to Jewish tradition, as seen in the above article posted on chabad.org, Abram was Nimrod’s nemesis.
-As the story goes, Nimrod was warned by signs in the Heavens on the night of Abram’s birth that a son would be born whose seed would possess the entire earth.
+According to Jewish tradition, Abram was Nimrod’s nemesis.
+The story is told that Nimrod was warned by signs in the Heavens on the night of Abram’s birth that a son would be born whose seed would possess the entire earth.
 Nimrod demanded the newborn’s life; but Terah, Abram’s father and one of the king’s nobles, deceived Nimrod by handing over a servant’s child in his place and hid Abram in a cave until he was a youth.

 According to the legend, Abram went to live with Noah and Shem before returning to his father’s house as a grown man.
 Shem, “the ancestor of all those who lived on the other side” (Gen 10:21), as one Jewish translation puts it, found in Abraham a teachable spirit.

-When Nimrod learned of Abram’s actions, he demanded that Abram be cast into a great furnace, where, according to legend, Abram walked around for three days before being released.
+It is said that when Nimrod learned of Abram’s actions, he demanded Abram be cast into a great furnace, where Abram walked around for three days before being released.